 Why use an ISO 27000-series standard?

-Given the costs and reputational damage associated with data breaches, organisations must prioritise information security risks.
+Data breaches are one of the biggest information security risks that organisations face.
 Sensitive data is used across all areas of businesses these days, increasing its value for legitimate and illegitimate use.

 Countless incidents occur every month, whether it’s cyber criminals hacking into a database or employees losing or misappropriating information.
 Wherever the data goes, the financial and reputational damage caused by a breach can be devastating.